Table of Contents

 Operator

-An operator has one of the lowest access rights.
+An Operator role has one of the lowest access rights.
+This role is responsible for managing day-to-day operations, report generation, and related tasks.
 He is responsible for managing your day-to-day transactions, payments, report generation, see totals etc.